gitlabhq/gitlabhq/doc/development/frontend.md

 Thus, we must strike a balance between sending requests and the feeling of realtime.
 Use the following rules when creating realtime solutions.

 1. The server will tell you how much to poll by sending `X-Poll-Interval` in the header.
 Use that as your polling interval.
 This way it is easy for system administrators to change the polling rate.
-A `X-Poll-Interval: -1` means don't poll, and this must be implemented.
+A `X-Poll-Interval: -1` means disabled polling, and this must be implemented.
+1. A response of `HTTP 429 Too Many Requests`, should disable polling as well.
+This must also be implemented.
 1. Use a common library for polling.
 1. Poll on active tabs only.
 Use a common library to find out which tab currently has eyes on it.
 Please use [Focus](https://gitlab.com/andrewn/focus).
 Specifically [Eyeballs Detector](https://gitlab.com/andrewn/focus/blob/master/lib/eyeballs-detector.js).
 1. Use regular polling intervals, do not use backoff polling, or jitter, as the interval will be controlled by the server.